ingava/advanced-JS-concepts/README.md

 inga.lastName // "Vaiciakauskaite"
 ```
 ## OOP and `new` keyword
 If we want to avoid repeating the same code, we need to have a way of declaring a blueprint and then using it to create new instances.
 Other programming languages have classes, but in JavaScript we use functions and objects to mimick classes and related behaviour (the new JavaScript version ES6 does have classes).
-Here is how we set a constructor function and then create an new object from it:
+Here is how we set a constructor function and then create a new object from it:
 ```
 // constructor function